ChristinaFomenko/users_app/README.md

-An app that stores users, gives on request and saves to database.
+REST API app that stores users, gives on request and saves to database.